wuxc/pywin32doc/md/PyIStream.md

   - [Revert](PyIStream.md#pyistreamrevert)

-    Discards all changes that have been made to a transacted stream since the last[PyIStream::Commit](PyIStream.md#pyistreamcommit) call\.&nbsp;
+    Discards all changes that have been made to a transacted stream since the last [PyIStream::Commit](PyIStream.md#pyistreamcommit) call\.&nbsp;

   - [LockRegion](PyIStream.md#pyistreamlockregion)